KaraxSro/SilkroadSimplestProxy/README.md

 Creadits goes to Drew Benton (a.k.a. pushedx)

 - I refactored the code from [this thread](https://www.elitepvpers.com/forum/sro-coding-corner/1193543-c-simplest-proxy.html) to make it easier to understand
-- Made it restart on lost connection lost, so it is possible to use without a loader
+- Made it restart on lost connection, so it is possible to use without a loader
 - Also the AgentServer connection does not use a different process
 - You can download the latest release, no need to mess with building